alexdrone/Store/README.md

 Dispatch eschews MVC in favour of a unidirectional data flow.
 When a user interacts with a view, the view propagates an action through a central dispatcher, to the various stores that hold the application's data and business logic, which updates all of the views that are affected.

-This works especially well with [Render](https://github.com/alexdrone/Render)'s declarative programming style, which allows the store to send updates without specifying how to transition views between states.
+This works especially well with *SwiftUI*'s declarative programming style, which allows the store to send updates without specifying how to transition views between states.

 - **Stores**: Holds the state of your application.
 You can have multiple stores for multiple domains of your app.
 - **Actions**: You can only perform state changes through actions.
 Actions are small pieces of data (typically enums) that describe a state change.
 By drastically limiting the way state can be mutated, your app becomes easier to understand and it gets easier to work with many collaborators.
 - **Dispatcher**: Dispatches an action to the stores that respond to it.
 - **Views**: A simple function of your state.
-This works especially well with [Render](https://github.com/alexdrone/Render)'s declarative programming style.
+This works especially well with *SwiftUI*'s declarative programming style.

 <img src="https://raw.githubusercontent.com/alexdrone/Dispatch/master/docs/new_diag.png" width="640" alt="Diagram" />